leofuxiaohui/singer/README.md

 # <img src="docs/icons/icon-singer-sk-small.png" alt="Singer logo" width="22" align="bottom"> &nbsp; Singer

-## High-performance, reliable and extensible logging agent
+## High-performance, reliable and extensible logging agent..
 Singer is a high performance logging agent for uploading logs to Kafka.
 It can also be extended to support writing to other message transporters or storage systems.